jrcharney/pwavim/README.md

 Needed

 - `client/webpack.config.js`
-  - [ ] Add and configure workbox plugins for a service worker and manifest file
+  - [x] Add and configure workbox plugins for a service worker and manifest file
-  - [ ] Add CSS loaders and babel to webpack
+  - [x] Add CSS loaders and babel to webpack
 - `client/src-sw.js`
-  - [ ] Implement asset caching
+  - [x] Implement asset caching
 - `client/src/js/install.js`
-  - [ ] Add Event handler to the `beforeinstallprompt` event
+  - [x] Add Event handler to the `beforeinstallprompt` event
-  - [ ] Implement a click event handler on the `butInstall` element
+  - [x] Implement a click event handler on the `butInstall` element
-  - [ ] Add a handler for the `appinstalled` event
+  - [x] Add a handler for the `appinstalled` event
 - `client/src/js/database.js`
-  - [ ] Add logic to a method that accepts some content and adds it to the database
+  - [x] Add logic to a method that accepts some content and adds it to the database
-  - [ ] Add logic for a method that gets all the content from the database
+  - [x] Add logic for a method that gets all the content from the database

-Optional
+### Wishlist (Optional!)

 - `server/routes/htmlRoutes.js`
   - [ ] Add more routes?